Best Places to Fly Drones in Iceland

 Fjaðrárgljúfur Canyon

 This is the first and only place in Iceland where I found a sign explicitly indicating that drone flying is permitted.
-It’s also one of the most stunning spots in the country, with a beautiful canyon perfect for capturing incredible drone footage.
+It’s also one of the most stunning spots in the country, with a beautiful canyon perfect for capturing incredible drone footage — see it on foot in my best hikes in Iceland guide or as part of Day 6 of the Ring Road.

 However, this location is popular for drone flying, so you’ll often find several other people flying drones at the same time.
 When I visited, there were already four people flying drones.
 Depending on everyone’s skill level, this can be risky.